 We are scientists and school professors, willing to use different travel opportunities (when we attend scientific conferences, when we go on holidays, etc.) to give free outreach-lectures in local schools and high-schools to complement education systems in developing countries.

 We work with group of scientists from the Netherlands, France, Italy, Germany, Russia, Spain, Belarus, Nepal, USA, Uruguay.
 SciEd network was established in 2017.
-For the update of the project please check SciEd news.
-Please visit the registration page and leave us your contact if you want to get updates.
-Want to join?
-Write to us or register online.
+In 2018 SciEd project is hosted at CRI Institute in Paris, France.

 “If you want to build a ship, don’t drum up people to collect wood and don’t assign them tasks and work, but rather teach them to long for the endless immensity of the sea.”